 WEB FORUM DISCUSSION: This is an ongoing element of class; short discussion questions are posted on our website forum and students discuss (with myself and their peers) thoughtful short-form answers to our course readings.
 This is an excellent preparation for longer writing assignments and represents a more personal/colloquial writing aspect.
 It also represents an important interactive social element as students broaden their understanding through peer discussion.

-CONNECTION TO AP EXAM: Students read excerpts from our reference manual, 5 Steps to a 5 AP English Language, 2015 Edition (5 Steps to a 5 on the Advanced Placement Examinations Series) by Barbara Murphy.
+CONNECTION TO AP EXAM: Students read excerpts from our reference manual, 5 Steps to a 5 AP English Language (5 Steps to a 5 on the Advanced Placement Examinations Series) by Barbara Murphy.
 I also provide my own in-depth handouts regarding AP Exam Format and each essay section of the exam.
 Our primary AP Language Prep “Boot Camp” occurs during part of the spring.
 The analysis, argumentative, and synthesis essays completed in response to course content are modeled to prepare students for those respective categories on the AP Exam.
 We focus primarily on UNTIMED ESSAYS in the fall and TIMED ESSAY WORK in the spring semester.
 The regular quizzes completed in each module are modeled to prepare students for the AP Exam multiple choice section.
 In addition to regular course curriculum, students complete multiple individual timed essay responses to practice AP prompts from EACH essay category; a variety of short practice AP quizzes; and a minimum of TWO FULL PRACTICE EXAMS.

 Weekly assignments may include: